planetarysoftware/TSC/README.md

 not open for 24 h) to be merged.

-Some kinds of PRs have different rules (those to change the TSC Charter, applications for TLPs and WGs, etc.) and will be detailed in those sections.
+Some kinds of PRs have different rules (those to change the TSC Charter, applications for TLPs and WGs, etc.) and will be detailed in their respecitve policy documents.